 The core aim of transpersonal psychology is to explore human growth and help people to discover a deep and more enduring essential self that exists beyond the conditioned ego.
 The methodology behind this therapeutic process is a combination of spiritual traditions from around the world, which are integrated with elements of contemporary psychology.

-Creative expression plays an important role in our development and in many cases it has been found to assist in relieving mental distress.
+Creative expression plays an important role in our development, and in many cases it has been found to assist in relieving mental distress.
 Arts therapies use creative arts in a therapeutic setting with a trained therapist in order to encourage individuals to draw on their inner creative resources and express their feelings without necessarily having to use words.

 Dramatherapy is a type of therapy that allows you to explore emotional difficulties through the medium of drama.
-This could involve a variety of activities including writing and learning scripts, improvisation exercises, or activities using puppets and masks.
+This could involve a variety of activities including writing and learning scripts, improvisation exercises or activities using puppets and masks.

-CFT is considered to be an integrative therapy as it uses tools from other psychotherapies, as well as research and tools from Buddhism, neuroscience, and evolutionary therapy.
+CFT is considered to be an integrative therapy as it uses tools from other psychotherapies, as well as research and tools from Buddhism, neuroscience and evolutionary therapy.

 Family therapy gives families the chance to express and explore their feelings in a safe, non-judgemental environment.
 Often the aim is to improve communication, discuss and resolve any differences and difficulties, and find a way to move forward together.

-Schema Therapy combines elements of cognitive, behavioural, attachment, psychodynamic, and gestalt models, making it truly integrative.
-Similarly to CBT, Schema Therapy is structured and specific, however, the time that it takes and the focus of the sessions will vary according to the individual.
+Schema Therapy is a type of therapy that combines elements of cognitive, behavioural, attachment, psychodynamic, and gestalt models, making it truly integrative.
+Similarly to CBT, Schema Therapy is structured and specific in how it works between the therapist and the client, however, the time that it takes and the focus of the sessions will vary according to the individual.